Christopher Landsea

-Christopher William "Chris" Landsea is an American meteorologist, formerly a research meteorologist with the Hurricane Research Division of the Atlantic Oceanographic and Meteorological Laboratory at NOAA, and now the Science and Operations Officer at the National Hurricane Center.
+Christopher William Landsea is an American meteorologist, formerly a research meteorologist with the Hurricane Research Division of the Atlantic Oceanographic and Meteorological Laboratory at NOAA, and now the Science and Operations Officer at the National Hurricane Center.
 He is a member of the American Geophysical Union and the American Meteorological Society.

 Research and achievements

 Landsea earned his doctoral degree in Atmospheric Science at Colorado State University.
 He served as chair of the American Meteorological Society's Committee on Tropical Meteorology and Tropical Cyclone.
 Landsea was recognized with the American Meteorological Society's Banner I. Miller award for "best contribution to the science of hurricane and tropical weather forecasting."

 Over the years Landsea's work has involved the general hurricane FAQ currently on the Atlantic Oceanographic and Meteorological Laboratory website and the Atlantic hurricane reanalysis.
 Landsea has contributed to Science, Bulletin of the American Meteorological Society, Journal of Climate, and Nature.
 He has been vocal on the lack of a link between global warming and current hurricane intensity change.

 Landsea has published a number of research papers on cyclones and hurricanes.
 He is the author of Hurricanes, Typhoons, and Tropical Cyclones: FAQ.
 He also has been the lead scientist in the Atlantic hurricane reanalysis since 1997.